djmitche/console-taskgraph/README.md

 The `new Lock(n)` constructs a lock that allows `n` tasks to use it simultaneously.

+# Error Handling

+Errors that occur in task execution are propagated out of the `run` method.

+However, any already-started tasks are allowed to finish before returning (this is the only choice, as a running Promise cannot be cancelled).
+Any further errors from those tasks are indicated in the rendered display, but will not be propagated.

 # Renderers

 Renderers are responsible for displaying the status of a graph execution as it